-(a) an Application Proof published on the GEM website under rule 16.01A;
+(a) an Application Proof published on the Exchange’s website under rule 16.01A;

-(b) a Post Hearing Information Pack published on the GEM website under rule 16.01B;
+(b) a Post Hearing Information Pack published on the Exchange’s website under rule 16.01B;

-(c) any statement by a new applicant published on the GEM website stating that no reliance should be placed on any media reports about the new applicant subsequent to the publication of its Application Proof or the Post Hearing Information Pack, as the case may be; and
+(c) any statement by a new applicant published on the Exchange’s website stating that no reliance should be placed on any media reports about the new applicant subsequent to the publication of its Application Proof, OC Announcement or Post Hearing Information Pack, as the case may be; and

 (d) the invitation or offering document (or its equivalent) and document that consist of, or are drafts of, or relate to, agreements to be entered into in connection with the issue of the securities.
 This is provided that any obligations created by these agreements to issue, subscribe, purchase or underwrite the securities are conditional on listing being granted;